Randomness for Free: Introduction

 {\bf Classification of games.} Games played on graphs can be classified according to the knowledge of the players about the state of the game, and the way of choosing moves.
 Accordingly, there are (a)~\emph{partial-observation} games, where each player only has a partial or incomplete view about the state and the moves of the other player; (b)~\emph{one-sided complete-observation} games, where one player has partial knowledge and the other player has complete knowledge about the state and moves of the other player; and (c)~\emph{complete-observation} games, where each player has complete knowledge of the game.
 According to the way of choosing moves, the games on graphs can be classified into {\em turn-based\/} and {\em concurrent\/} games.
 In turn-based games, in any given round only one player can choose among multiple moves; effectively, the set of states can be partitioned into the states where it is player~1's turn to play, and the states where it is player~2's turn.
 In concurrent games, both players may have multiple moves available at each state, and the players choose their moves simultaneously and independently.

 {\bf Sources of randomness.} There are two sources of randomness in these games.
 First is the randomness in the transition function: given a current state and moves of the players, the transition function defines a probability distribution over the successor states.
 The second source of randomness is the randomness in strategies (when the players play randomized strategies).
-In this work we study when randomness can be obtained for \emph{free}; i.e., we study in which classes of games the probabilistic transition function can be simulated by deterministic transition function, and the classes of games where pure strategies are as powerful as randomized strategies.
+In this work we study when randomness can be obtained for \emph{free}; i.e., we study in which classes of games the probabilistic transitions can be simulated by deterministic transitions and the classes of games where pure strategies are as powerful as randomized strategies.

-{\bf Motivation.} The motivation to study this problem is as follows: (a)~if for a class of games it can be shown that randomness is free for transitions, then all future works related to analysis of computational complexity, strategy complexity, and algorithmic solutions can focus on the simpler class with deterministic transitions (the randomness in transition may be essential for modeling appropriate stochastic reactive systems, but the analysis can focus on the deterministic subclass); (b)~if for a class of games it can be shown that randomness is free for strategies, then all future works related to correctness results can focus on the simpler class of deterministic strategies, and the results would follow for the more general class of randomized strategies; and (c)~the characterization of randomness for free will allow hardness results obtained for the more general class of games (such as games with randomness in transitions) to be carried over to simpler class of games (such as games with deterministic transitions).
+{\bf Motivation.} The motivation to study this problem is as follows: (a)~if for a class of games it can be shown that randomness is for free in the transition function, then all future works related to analysis of computational complexity, strategy complexity, and algorithmic solutions can focus on the simpler class with deterministic transitions (the randomness in transition function may be essential for modeling appropriate stochastic reactive systems, but the analysis can focus on the deterministic subclass); (b)~if for a class of games it can be shown that randomness is for free in strategies, then all future works related to correctness results can focus on the simpler class of pure strategies, and the results would follow for the more general class of randomized strategies; and (c)~the characterization of randomness for free will allow hardness results obtained for the more general class of games (such as games with randomness in the transition function) to be carried over to simpler class of games (such as games with deterministic transitions).